Account Search Logout

 “You do your part,” Aedan nods.
 “And your uncle’s men will be back at sundown,”

 “I have one condition.”
 Eadaoin asserts.
-“Take my brother with you,”
+“Take my brother with you this night,”

 Some of the women retreat, others suck their tongues.

-He climbs to the transom.
-“I count to ten, then I leave alone,”
+Aedan climbs to the transom.
+“I count to ten, then I leave alone.”

 Outside in the downpour, Alon drops into the mud behind him.